 Myths About Autism Causes

 One 1998 study explored a potential link between childhood vaccines and autism spectrum disorder.
 However, several later studies found no evidence of a link between vaccines and ASD.
 The original study scientists even retracted the statement about vaccines in 2010.
-Vaccines to prevent childhood infectious diseases have been proven to be safe and not linked to autism.
+Vaccines to prevent childhood infectious diseases have proven not only to be safe but also have been conclusively shown not to be a factor that causes autism.

 Receiving an Autism Diagnosis